 Firstly, all of the material had to be scanned-in, so it was available electronically.
 The MoD then had to redact the files.
 That is, they went through them word by word and blacked out anything still classified, or anything covered by any of the other exemptions to the Freedom of Information Act.
 Then, the unclassified/declassified files were transferred to the National Archives.
 This was a slow and time-consuming process, so the files were released in separate batches.
 The first batch was made public in May 2008 and the final files were released in 2019.

 I’ve seen one or two ufologists claim they were responsible for the file release.
 Is there any truth in such boasts?

 No. Such claims are either dishonest or incredibly naïve.
 Hundreds of people made UFO-related FOIA requests.
 Writing in 2006, on the MoD’s website, the Under Secretary of State for Defence, Tom Watson said this: “There is a real and enduring interest in Unidentified Flying Objects.
 By far the most popular topic of FOI requests has been UFOs, followed by recruitment enquiries, enquiries from staff, and historical events such as World War Two, the Falklands conflict and the Balkans.
 Recent freedom of information releases on UFOs have attracted media interest from as far away as Japan”.
-This was the main factor that led the MoD to decide to transfer its UFO files to the National Archives, so it's pretty insulting to the hundreds of other members of the public, journalists and ufologists who lobbied MoD on this issue and made FOI requests, if any individual ufologists try to take credit for this.
+This was the main factor that led the MoD to decide to transfer its UFO files to the National Archives, so it’s insulting to the hundreds of other members of the public, journalists and ufologists who lobbied MoD on this issue and made FOI requests, if any individual ufologists dishonestly try to take credit for this.

 So what’s actually in the files that have been released?